virgo47/vexpressed/README.md

 `VariableMapperExpressionEvaluator` works similar to `BaseExpressionEvaluator` but we provide `VariableMapper` to its constructor.
-Because `VariableMapper` defines how to get variable values from a provided object we dont't provide `VariableResolver` into `eval` method - rather we provide the object from which we extract the values.
+Because `VariableMapper` defines how to get variable values from a provided object (evaluation context, specific to each eval execution) we dont't provide `VariableResolver` into `eval` method - rather we provide the evaluation context object from which the values will be extracted during `eval`:
 ```
-result = expressionEvaluator.eval(expression, object);
+result = expressionEvaluator.eval(expression, contextObject);
 ```

 `VariableMapper` will do the rest for us (see [Variables](docs/variables.md) for details).